-The ignition lock is designed so the ignition switch cannot be placed in the LOCK position and the key removed until the shift selector is moved to the P (Park) position.
+The ignition lock is designed so the key cannot be turned to the LOCK position and removed until the shift selector lever is moved to the P (Park) position.

-When removing the key from the ignition, make sure the shift selector is in the P (Park) position.
+When removing the key from the ignition, make sure the shift selector lever is in the P (Park) position.

-If the shift selector is not returned to P (Park) position, the ignition switch cannot be moved to the LOCK position.
+If the selector lever is not returned to P (Park) position, the key cannot be moved to the LOCK position.